The minimum number of 18 credits required for graduation includes:

 Berkshire students also receive an effort mark at each marking period.
 Effort marks can be Excellent, Satisfactory, or Unsatisfactory and are assigned according to the student’s level of effort, class participation, and preparation.
 Outstanding effort is recognized as a worthy achievement at Berkshire.

-Students gain an appearance on the Honor Roll by earning a GPA of at least 3.0, having no grade below a C, and no Unsatisfactory effort marks.
-They gain an appearance on the High Honor Roll by earning a 3.5 GPA, having no grade below a B-, and having no Unsatisfactory effort marks.
-Students gain an appearance on the Academic Performance List by earning Excellent effort marks in three or more courses, fails no course, and receives no Unsatisfactory effort marks.
+Students gain an appearance on the Honor Roll by earning a GPA of 3.3 or higher, having no grade below C+, and having no incompletes or Unsatisfactory effort marks.
+They gain an appearance on the High Honor Roll by earning a GPA of 3.7 or higher, having no grade below B, and having no incompletes or Unsatisfactory effort marks.
+Students gain an appearance on the Academic Performance List by earning three or more Excellent effort marks, passing all courses, and receiving no incompletes or Unsatisfactory effort marks.